Extended Thinking: How Claude Reasons Through Complex Problems#

 Best Practices#

-1. Use adaptive thinking on Opus 4.6.
-Don’t set manual budgets – let Claude decide how much to think.
+1. Use adaptive thinking on the Opus models.
+On Opus 4.6, 4.7, and 4.8, don’t set manual budgets – let Claude decide how much to think.
 This is the default in Claude Code and works well for most workflows.

 2. Use effort levels as your primary cost control.
 Instead of toggling thinking on/off, adjust effort. medium provides a good balance for daily work. high or max for complex architecture and debugging.